matthi1993/particle-party/Readme.md

 A real-time, GPU-accelerated particle simulation built with Angular and WebGPU.
 Create, interact with, and observe complex particle systems with customizable physics properties.

+*This only works with Browsers that support WebGPU!*

 ## Live Demo
 See it running on: https://matthi1993.github.io/particle-party/